mercorii/PointOfInterest/README.md

 * **This is dev build**, and because of that there might be game breaking bugs left.
 * Point of Interest markers **are currently not saved between play sessions**.
 Markers only exist during the current play session.
 * Items on the compass jump and disappear from time to time.
-* In order to get the mod working, CommonLib or CommonLib_mods mod by Johnycilohokla needs to be installed.

 ## How do you use it?